 - Fine-needle aspiration

-Abnormal cells in an area of body and may develop into cancer in future, also known as Carcinoma In Situ.
+Abnormal cells in an area of the body and may develop into cancer in future, also known as Ductal Carcinoma in situ (DCIS).

 Cancer is relatively small and contained within the organ it started.